lenderpanel

 Recently asked questions about conveyancing in Brigg

 What does my ID and proof of funds have anything to do with my conveyancing in Brigg?
-Is this really warranted?
+Why is this being asked of me?

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.